vvpetkov/Complete-Intro-to-Web-Development-v2/README.md

 HTML / 100 % / 1:30h
 CSS / 10 % / 3:00h

+Only style in classes!

+If you want to style for everting in the document to look the same :  then use a tag style (all my links look the same)

 JS / 0 % / 4:00h
 Using Ajax and Node.js / 0 % / 0:30h
 Learning Git / 0 % / 0:40h